The statesman Benjamin Disraeli once said: "a nation, a community, is best judged by the way it treats its most marginal children".

 Consider a baby removed from parental care because of abuse (physical or emotional) or neglect.
 Unless a broader family network can come to their assistance, the option is foster care.
 Foster care can be short, medium or long term.
 This roller coaster for a child involves uncertainty at the very least and lack of stability can mean further trauma.

-Imagine being 14 years old and attending your 10th school, which equates to 10 carers, 10 accommodation venues, 10 peer groups, 10 communities, 10 forgotten birthdays or cobbled together Christmases.
+Imagine being 14 years old and having attended 10 schools, which equates to 10 carers, 10 accommodation venues, 10 peer groups, 10 communities, 10 forgotten birthdays or cobbled together Christmases.
 Consider the emotional baggage packed with the failed or tenuous family dynamics.
 Imagine being singled out, bullied, dragged in and out of children’s court, having to face formal “contact” visits and suffering the humiliation of waiting for a bureaucrat to give permission for a carer to purchase a school uniform or a hockey stick.

 We don’t need experts, just real people who care and want to make a difference.
 Help us make a difference!